UB-Heidelberg/volumesForm/README.md

 To get volume title and position on book landing page, integrate this line in your theme monograph_full.tpl:
 {call_hook name="Templates::Catalog::Book::Volume"}

-To get volume title and position on chapter landing page, integrate this line in your theme chapter.tpl:
+To get volume title and further parts on book and chapter landing page details, integrate this line in your theme monograph_full.tpl and chapter.tpl:
-{call_hook name="Templates::Catalog::Chapter::Volume"}
+{call_hook name="Templates::Catalog::Details::Volume"}

 To get volume titel and link to volume page in a catalog entry, integrate this line in your theme monograp_summary.tpl:
 {call_hook name="Templates::Catalog::MonographSummary::Volume"}